Professor Peter Waldron

 It is the vision of The Papillon Project that Sarah is inspired by; supporting children, young people and the wider community to enjoy the outdoors by learning, working together and to lead more sustainable, ethical and healthier lives.
 Sarah feels it is a huge privilege to be part of this.

 Thomas join The Papillon Project as a Trustee at the beginning of 2023.
-Thomas is currently Head of History at Diss High School and has a passionate for the outdoors and thoroughly enjoys spending time at his allotment in Norwich.
+Thomas is passionate for the outdoors and thoroughly enjoys spending time at his allotment in Norwich.
 Thomas' wide educational experience greatly aids the strategical planning of our charitable work.

 Schools' Project Lead, Designated Safeguarding Lead & founder of The Papillon Project